 The financial services industry is going through dramatic changes as a consequence of changing customer behavior, channel proliferation and the digitization of business and society in general.
 Cost reductions and increased sales do remain the key drivers, among others in retail banking.

 The digital transformations taking place in finance are driven by many common challenges and opportunities across the industry, whether it concerns insurance, (retail) banking or other financial services.

 At the same time, in each of those financial industry segments there are several specific challenges, depending on the digital transformation maturity level, the region, the overall ecosystem, the customer context (including the use of digital channels), the business scope and the degree in which digitization has taken place and processes have been connected.
-In this article we take a look at the challenges and evolutions in retail banking.
+In this article we take a look at the challenges and evolutions in consumer or retail banking.

 Although in some regions and countries, retail banks are leading in several digital areas, including marketing and customer-facing operations (with great examples of omnichannel banking and mobile banking, for instance), in general retail banking still has a lot of catching up to do with many ongoing digital customer shifts, market evolutions and process change requirements.
 The speed at which it happens has to do with priorities (cost reduction, sales) and siloed structures.

 Banks in general have additional challenges which we see in other segments of the financial industry as well:

 - The need to integrate/connect distribution channels to optimize efficiencies, reduce costs and serve customers and prospects in a consistent way, the so-called omnichannel imperative, which we have seen in retail and is typical for a channel-agnostic consumer.

 - Some other key goals: better identify opportunities by looking at the overall customer life cycle (and important changes in it), improve experiences and (thus) enable better customer service and experiences.